simon-glitch/simon-glitch.github.io/My_Way_of_Life/diary/Jan_17.md

 Of course, I should just stop being so antisocial and have a normal perspective on the whole matter, but hey!"
 I am me, and me is *(probably)* autistic.

+Okay, after thinking about it for a minute, I have come to the conclusion that eye contact is not special at all.
+In fact, I would even argue that many instances of eye contact are simply 2 people watching each other.
+People (therefore) often look at other people's eyes for 1 of 2 reasons:
+* to see exactly what the other person is looking at (by directly checking the pupil)
+* or to see the other person's face, so one can infer what emotions the other person is experiencing.

+However, I am pretty introverted (and/or probably autistic), so I wish there was more to eye contact than just that.
+I'd like to believe it's some kind of special (or advanced) form of communication.
+However, eye contact seems to merely be the result of mutual ("mutual" means "2-way and shared") attention.
+Of course, eye contact can be taken advantage of and used as a form of communication, but it doesn't typically initialize as a form of communication.
+The "communicating via the eyes" aspect is merely an auxilery function.

+# Being a programmer
+You know, being a programmer, I have become kind of obsessed over certain terms, like "function".
+I use it all the time and know exactly what it means, but most people almost never use it.
+To be honest I am amazed (no, baffled and confused) that most people don't use it in their standard vernacular (which means "everyday casual vocabulary").